raif-s-naffah/xapi-rs/README.md

 # xapi-rs

-This project is an attempt at implementing a conformant [IEEE Std 9274.1.1][1], IEEE Standard for Learning Technology— JavaScript Object Notation (JSON) Data Model Format and Representational State Transfer (RESTful) Web Service for Learner Experience Data Tracking and Access 2.0.0 LRS.
+HTTP Server implementation of [IEEE Std 9274.1.1][1], IEEE Standard for Learning Technology— JavaScript Object Notation (JSON) Data Model Format and Representational State Transfer (RESTful) Web Service for Learner Experience Data Tracking and Access 2.0.0 LRS.

 There are 3 main modules in this project that cover: